Aníbal Acevedo Vilá: Early career

 Acevedo Vilá began his political career in 1989 as Legislative Affairs Advisor to Governor Rafael Hernández Colón.
 Shortly after, he became Director of the Legislative Affairs Office of La Fortaleza.
-He was also responsible for the analysis and redaction of legislative measures like the Educational Reform and the Municipal Reform.
+He was also responsible for the analysis and drafting of legislative measures like the Education Reform and the Municipal Reform legislation.

 House of Representatives (1992–1999)

 In 1992, Acevedo Vilá was elected Representative At-Large to the Puerto Rico's House of Representatives.
 His parliamentary work was mostly in the commissions of Government, Retirement System, Women Affairs, and others.
 In 1993, he was an active member of the PPD campaign in favor of the current commonwealth status for the plebiscite held in the island on 14 November 1993.
 In the end, the Commonwealth, or Estado Libre Asociado, beat the other options of statehood and independence.

 Acevedo Vilá was reelected as Representative in 1996.
 That same year, Party President Héctor Luis Acevedo also put him in charge of the Status Committee of the party.
 The following year, his party elected him Minority Leader of the House.
 To continue his ascension in the Party ranks, in February 1997, Acevedo Vilá ran for President of the Popular Democratic Party against veteran Eudaldo Báez Galib, and won 180–124.